Twitter Updates

 Cocktail Origin Part III

-As usual, I wasn’t looking for an “origin” story, I was actually doing research for my Tales of the Cocktail session called “Drink’s from the 1600’s”.
+As usual, I wasn’t looking for an “origin” story, I was actually doing research for my Tales of the Cocktail session called “Drink’s from the 1600s”.
 Four hundred years ago grammar and spelling we different, and some of the words and terms are not easy to interpret.
-Luckily, there was a plethora of dictionaries written to help people write, and now help me understand.
+Luckily, there were a plethora of dictionaries written to help people write, and now help me understand.

 Cockles - a saying in praise of wine, ale and spirituous liquor